SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/MailApp/MailApp.md

-## Wrapping up: A Mail Application
+## A Concrete Case: A Mail Application
 @cha_mailapp

 We will build a small email client application that we will elaborate on and adapt in subsequent chapters.
 This small app brings together in real concrete ways much of what we have seen in the previous chapters.
 Figure *@MailClient@* shows the target application.